matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

 The use of the `age` field ensures that incorrect clocks on client devices don't break calls.
 If the invite is still valid *and will remain valid for long enough for the user to accept the call*, it should signal an incoming call.
-The amount of time allowed for the user to accept the call may vary between clients, for example, it may be longer on a locked mobile device than on an unlocked desktop device.
+The amount of time allowed for the user to accept the call may vary between clients.
+For example, it may be longer on a locked mobile device than on an unlocked desktop device.

 The client should only signal an incoming call in a given room once it has completed processing the